 This heightened burden is meant to keep employers from misclassifying workers as outside salespersons.
 If you believe that you were misclassified and that you were wrongly denied minimum wage or overtime compensation as a result, you should contact a Los Angeles wage and hour attorney immediately.

 Speak to a California Wage and Hour Lawyer Today

 At Workplace Rights Law Group LLP, we have extensive experience handling the full range of employment law claims.
 If you believe that you were misclassified as an outside salesperson, and thus wrongly denied benefits, we are here to help.

-To arrange a free, strictly confidential employment law claim, please contact us today.
 We have offices in Riverside and Glendale and we represent workers throughout Southern California.